bytebase/bytebase.com/content/docs/security/data-access-control.md

 <EnterpriseOnlyBlock />

+`Data Access Control` restricts how the developers access and export the data.

 There're two types of data access for `Project Developer`:

 - **Query**: query data via [SQL Editor](/docs/sql-editor/overview)
 - **Export**: export data by SQL or Database